 Articles of Association Means the articles of association of the Company.
 AUD Hedged-class Represents a Hedged-class issued by the Fund which is denominated in AUD.
 Base Currency Means the currency in which the Fund is denominated, i.e. USD.

-Bursa Malaysia Means the stock exchange operated by Bursa Malaysia Securities Berhad including such other name as may be amended from time to time.

-Business Day Means a day on which Bursa Malaysia is open for trading.
+Bursa Malaysia Means the stock exchange operated by Bursa Malaysia Securities Berhad including such other name as it may be amended from time to time.
+Business Day Means a day on which Bursa Malaysia and/or one or more of the foreign markets in which the Fund is invested in are open for business/trading.
 The Manager may declare certain Business Days as non-Business Days when deemed necessary, such as (i) in the event of market disruption; (ii) if the jurisdiction of the Target Fund declares that day as a non-business day; and/or (iii) if the Management Company declares that day as a non-Dealing Day for the Target Fund.
 Central Bank Means the Central Bank of Ireland or any successor regulatory authority with responsibility for the authorisation and supervision of the Company.
 Central Bank Act Means the Central Bank (Supervision and Enforcement) Act 2013, as such may be amended, supplemented or replaced from time to time.

-Central Bank Regulations Means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1))

-(Undertakings for Collective Investment in Transferable Securities) Regulations, 2019, as may be amended from time to time.
+Central Bank Regulations Means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations, 2019, as may be amended from time to time.
 Central Bank Rules Means the UCITS Regulations, Central Bank Regulations and any regulations, guidance and conditions issued by the Central Bank from time to time pursuant to the UCITS Regulations, the Central Bank Regulations and/or the Central Bank Act regarding the regulation of undertakings for collective investment in transferable securities, as such may be amended, supplemented or replaced from time to time.